 Click the Group and Sort button and set it to <none> or leave the Group By field blank.
 Click OK.

-Step 5 – Setting a Custom Filter for Lag
+Step 5 – Set a Custom P6 Filter to Find Lag

-Step 6 – Saving the Primavera P6 Lag Report
+Step 6 – Save Your Primavera P6 Relationship Lag Report

 It’s ideal to Save your report first before running it.
 It may not run if you do not have a project open first.

 Step 7 – Open a Project and Run the Primavera P6 Lag Report